What is a Free Trade Area?

 - Import goods are products that were manufactured from a foreign land and are brought into another country and consumed by its domestic residents.

-- Export goods are the opposite of import goods – a manufacturer located in one country sells its products to buyers in another country.
+- Export goods are the opposite of import goods – a manufacturer located in one country sells its products to buyers in a foreign country.

 Free Trade Area vs. Customs Union vs. Single Market